sevdaghn/Computer-Graphics/README.md

 ---

-# Task4 – Pixel-Based Image Transformations in Java
+# Task 4: Pixel-Based Image Transformations in Java

 This project is a simple Java program that performs basic pixel-in-point transformations on an input image.
 The goal is to understand how individual pixels can be manipulated directly to achieve different visual effects.